robmoore-i/gradle-share-outputs-between-projects/README.md

 }
 ```

-This is the consumer:

 ```
-# app/build.gradle.kts
+# consumer/build.gradle.kts
-# - Declare a dependency on app to consume its published configuration
+# - Declare a dependency on the producer to consume its published configuration.
 # - Register a single task, which resolves that configuration and uses the file.
+Explicitly depend on the execution of the producing task.

 val sharedConfiguration: Configuration by configurations.creating {
     isCanBeConsumed = false